jozefD5/MotionTracking/README.md

 #Project monitors device's mosition using accelerometer sensor (mpu9250)
-#Development enviroment was setup to use Docker container (volume).
-To acces/extract build (.hex, .bin etc..) files need to be copyed from container tolocal machine using docker cp cpommand
+Project was setup to work with VSCode on Linux machine or in Docker container (volume).

 #Hardware
 Project 'mt-core' was setup for STM32 NUCLEO-F02EB development board